logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 ### [dimensions:{width},{height}](#rule-dimensions)

-The file added to the field under validation must be an image (jpg,svg,jpeg,png,bmp,gif) have the exact specified dimension.
+The file added to the field under validation must be an image (jpg,svg,jpeg,png,bmp,gif) having the exact specified dimension.

 - `width:` The width of the image.
 - `height:` The height of the image.